📢 Summer Quantum Camp Registration now open: Register Today!

 We're looking for innovative high school partners who are interested in being one of the first schools in the world to offer a course in quantum computing.

 Our partner schools provide their students with academic credit for completing this first-of-its kind STEM course, and are able to enroll their students for FREE.
-The course is online and taught by Qubit by Qubit's instructors from leading universities.
-Students will learn foundational quantum computing skills, run code on a real quantum computer, and hear from leading academic and industry experts.
+The course is virtual and taught by Qubit by Qubit's instructors from leading universities.
+Students will learn foundational quantum computing skills, run code on a real quantum computer, and hear from leading academic and industry quantum experts.

 Bring this course to your school for free